colibrilab/mssql-model-generator/readme.txt

             }
         ...

+    Suppose there is a table in which the column names begin with capital letters and you need to convert the names so that they begin with a lowercase letter.
+    You can use the [columns] option described above.
+But if this conversion needs to be performed for all columns of the table, then it is more convenient to use the option [lowercase].

+        ...
+            const config = {
+                tUsers: {
+                    lowercase: true,
+                },
+            };
+        ...

     Field names in ManyToOne and OneToMany relationships will be generated automatically, but sometimes you need to change them: